IgniteUI/igniteui-xplat-docs/doc/en/components/grids/data-grid.md

 ### Dependencies

-To get started with the {Platform} Data Grid, first you need to install the {ProductName} package.
+To get started with the {Platform} Data Grid, first you need to install the {ProductName} <!-- React, WebComponents -->grids<!-- end: React, WebComponents --> package.

 <!-- Blazor -->